luca-chinello/Multivariate_2025_ReplicationStudy/README.md

-# Multivariate-analysis-2025
+# Multivariate-analysis-2025 - DAPS&CO 2024/2025 - Università degli Studi di Milano

-This repository contains my final project for the Multivariate analysis 2025 class
+This repository contains my final project for the Multivariate analysis 2025 course

 My project aims to replicate Mancosu and Vassallo's original paper "The life cycle of conspiracy theories: evidence from a long-term panel survey on conspiracy beliefs in Italy".
 The original paper is available at: https://www.cambridge.org/core/journals/italian-political-science-review-rivista-italiana-di-scienza-politica/article/life-cycle-of-conspiracy-theories-evidence-from-a-longterm-panel-survey-on-conspiracy-beliefs-in-italy/83FD3CD09161EA356FB8A1EDA8B5E84B